Suzanna-Linn/slua/docs/scripts-extended-tables.md

 - **Parameters:**
   - func (function): The function to apply to each element.
   - ...: Optional additional tables to be iterated over in parallel.
-- **Returns:** A new Xtable containing the results of the function applications.
+- **Returns:** A new Xtable array containing the results of the function applications.

 **filter(func)**
 Creates a new Xtable with all elements that pass the test implemented by the provided function.
 - **Parameters:**
   - func (function): The function to test each element.
 Should return true to keep the element.
-- **Returns:** A new Xtable with the filtered elements.
+- **Returns:** A new Xtable array with the filtered elements.

 **reject(func)**
 The opposite of filter.
 Creates a new Xtable with all elements that do not pass the test implemented by the provided function.
 - **Parameters:**
   - func (function): The function to test each element.
-Should return false to keep the element.
+Should return true to keep the element.
-- **Returns:** A new Xtable with the rejected elements.
+- **Returns:** A new Xtable array with the rejected elements.

 **reduce(func, init)**
 Applies a function against an accumulator and each value of the array (from left-to-right) to reduce it to a single value.